frkl/trojai-fuzzing-vision/arch/tutorial.md

  & & \\
 \end{bmatrix}
 ```
 Which is identical to the invariant constraints on order-2 terms.
-In general, the parameterization of equivariant functions up to order-k is very much the same as invariant functions up to order-(k+1).
+In general, the parameterization of an equivariant function up to order-k is very much the same as an invariant function up to order-(k+1).
 In the case of 1D permutation equivariance, the order-1 parameterization would be

 ```math
 \begin{aligned}